By Will Besga, Mallorca Law.

 The capital city of Palma, which is also, like the rest of the Balearics, under the suspension of new license concessions, was given the faculty to determine its own regulation of touristic rentals.
 On April 26th, Palma proposed to ban new licenses for all flats and terraced houses, as well as detached houses in rural settings, therefore only allowing touristic rentals in detached houses sitting on urban land.
 The final decision must also come by the 31st of July.

-Conclusions and looking ahead:
+Balearic holiday-rental law conclusions, and looking ahead:

 Whilst the new law introduces important restrictions based on area, not all is doom and gloom: